-To create a successful sustainability marketing campaign, you need to understand your target audience on a deep level.
+To create a successful sustainability marketing campaign, you need sustainability market research that will help you to understand your target audience on a deep level.
 Know what values drive them to act.
 Align those values with your brand purpose and tell the stories using archetypes that resonate on an emotional level.
 Be aware that you are not your audience and think out of your bubble.
 So spend enough time on getting to know your audience.
 Find the sustainability sweet spot between your brand and what your audience values in life.
 Use archetypes to share the values, meanings and personal traits that will inspire your audience to listen and act.

 +31 20 589 83 70